JaimeHyland/Mellifera/Testing.md

 </div>

 # **Edit Conversion Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify users can only access the 'edit_conversion' template for listings which they have previously created (exception - Admin/superuser can edit all listings) -:white_check_mark:
+* Verify users can only access the 'edit_conversion' template for listings which they have previously created (exception - Admin/superuser can edit all listings) ✔
 * Verify 'back-to' link is dynamically rendered to the template:
-    * Admin/Superuser - BACK TO CONVERSION MANAGEMENT -:white_check_mark:
+    * Admin/Superuser - BACK TO CONVERSION MANAGEMENT ✔
-    * Listing creator - BACK TO MY LISTINGS -:white_check_mark:
+    * Listing creator - BACK TO MY LISTINGS ✔
-* Check all listing content is rendered to the form, ready for a user to edit -:white_check_mark:
+* Check all listing content is rendered to the form, ready for a user to edit ✔
-* Check all images have the ability to 'delete' if desired -:white_check_mark:
+* Check all images have the ability to 'delete' if desired ✔
-* Check that three NEW image upload elements are present at the bottom of the form -:white_check_mark:
+* Check that three NEW image upload elements are present at the bottom of the form ✔
 * Verify that users are able to add/remove/update image files and save changes -:x:

 ## Edit form fixes